liulex/CopyAsHtml/readme.md

 Download this repo and place the whole folder in Sublime's `Packages` directory.

-Sublime will automacitally download the dependencies and when it's done, restart Sublime.
+Sublime will automatically download the dependencies and when it's done, restart Sublime.

 ## Usage